 The Oregon Health Plan (OHP) is our state Medicaid program.
 It provides health coverage for low-income Oregonians that include working families, children, pregnant women, single adults, seniors and more.
 The Oregon Health Authority (OHA) has contracted with a variety of health entities, known as Coordinated Care Organizations or CCOs, to manage and deliver health care for most of these people eligible for Medicaid.
 OHA pays CCOs to cover these individuals with capitation rates.
 Capitation rates are a predetermined payment that depends on the individual's OHP eligibility status and is paid to CCOs on a monthly basis dependent on enrollment.

-The Oregon Health Authority has amended and finalized 2018 capitation rates for coordinated care organizations (CCOs).
+The Oregon Health Authority has finalized the 2019 capitation rates for coordinated care organizations (CCOs).
 These rates are the per-member-per-month amounts the state pays CCOs to coordinate health care for nearly 1 million Oregonians on the Oregon Health Plan (Medicaid).
 This increase represents a 4.35 percent change in the rate of growth for plan year 2019.

-The adjustment will result in an average net payment of $427.70 per month for each member, which is $8.04 more than the initial 2018 rate, and $21.49 more than the average per-member-per month payment in 2017, an increase of 5.1 percent.
+The adjustment will result in an average net payment of $449.69 per month for each member, which is $21.81 more than the average per-member-per month payment in 2018, an increase of 5.1 percent.
 A reduction in the Quality Pool payment for calendar year 2019 of at least 0.75 percent results in an overall rate of growth of 4.35 percent.

-CCOs capitation payments are divided into 12 rate categories.
-The rates take into account the average cost for members in these specific categories.
+There are 12 rate categories for CCOs, which take into account the average cost for members in these specific categories.
 For example, the state pays CCOs more for members who are disabled than it does for children because members who are disabled generally have higher health care costs.
 The rates are also based on average provider rate costs in each region.

 In its 2012-2017 Medicaid waiver, the state held spending growth to 3.4 percent and avoided $2.2 billion in Medicaid costs through the coordinated care system and other health system reforms.
-A recent independent evaluation of the first five years of Oregon’s Medicaid waiver found Oregon’s health reforms lowered per-member costs compared to Washington’s Medicaid program.
+A recent independent evaluation of the first five years of Oregon’s Medicaid waiver found Oregon’s health reforms lowered per member costs compared to Washington’s Medicaid program.

 2015-2018 Contract Rate Sheets